someengineering/resoto.com/versioned_docs/version-3.X/how-to-guides/security/logging/find-aws-cloudtrail-trails-with-no-log-events.md

 ---
-sidebar_label: Find AWS CloudTrail without Log Events
+sidebar_label: Find AWS CloudTrail Trails with No Log Events
 ---

-# How to Find AWS CloudTrail without Log Events
+# How to Find AWS CloudTrail Trails with No Log Events

 ```mdx-code-block
 import IconExternalLink from '@theme/Icon/ExternalLink';
 ```

-Sending CloudTrail logs to CloudWatch Logs will facilitate real-time and historic activity logging based on user, API, resource, and IP address, and provides opportunity to establish alarms and notifications for anomalous or sensitivity account activity.
+Sending AWS CloudTrail events to CloudWatch Logs facilitates real-time and historic activity logging based on user, API, resource, and IP address, and makes it possible to establish alarms and notifications for anomalous or sensitive account activity.

 :::info